STUDENT ATHLETE BUDGET:

 For example, relating to the point above, the reason we are less likely to consume peanut butter in 100g servings is mainly because that would contain 60g of fat (approximately 80% of our RDA).

 The key element here is that if we are concerned about our protein consumption it is likely because we are motivated to improve and optimize our physical appearance and/or function.

-Excess fat is exactly what we don’t want in this scenario because it will hide lean muscle; increase the probability of developing diseases such as obesity and diabetes (Friedman, 2002) and reduce performance (Cureton, 1992).
+Excess fat is exactly what we don’t want in this scenario because it will hide lean muscle and reduce performance (Cureton, 1992).